-The Firm is proud to announce that that Luke Tashjian was recently elected as a Fellow by The American College of Trust and Estate Counsel (ACTEC).
+The Firm is proud to announce that Charlie Pieterse was recently elected as a Fellow by The American College of Trust and Estate Counsel (ACTEC).

-Charles Pieterse (Trusts & Estates Litigation), Jim Riley (Business Litigation), Thomas O’Connor (Rising Star – Civil Litigation/Defense), Luke Tashjian (Rising Star – Estate Planning & Administration), Wyatt Jansen (Rising Star – Business Litigation) and Kathryn O’Neill (Rising Star – Business/Corporate) were named Connecticut Super Lawyers.
+Charles Pieterse (Trusts & Estates Litigation), Jim Riley (Business Litigation), Rod Saggese (General Litigation), Thomas O’Connor (Rising Star – Civil Litigation), Luke Tashjian (Rising Star – Estate Planning & Probate), Kathryn O’Neill (Rising Star – Business/Corporate), Wyatt Jansen (Rising Star – Business Litigation and Trusts & Estates Litigation), Michael Battema (Rising Star – General Litigation) and Rosanna Rosenthal (Rising Star – Estate Planning & Probate) were named Connecticut Super Lawyers.

 The Firm is proud to announce that two of our attorneys have been selected for inclusion in the 2020 Edition of The Best Lawyers in America.

 Charlie Pieterse and Jim Riley were each named to this year’s “Best Lawyer” list in their respective areas of practice: Charlie for “Litigation – Trust & Estates”, and Jim for “Commercial Litigation”.